MahApps/mahapps.com/input/docs/controls/DateTimePicker.md

 `DateTimePicker` also takes over the `DatePicker` properties for the calendar half: `DisplayDate`, `DisplayDateStart`, `DisplayDateEnd`, `FirstDayOfWeek`, `IsTodayHighlighted` and `SelectedDateFormat`.

 :::{.alert .alert-info}
 The style sets `IsTodayHighlighted="True"`, so today's date is filled in the accent colour whether or not it is the selected day.
-The figures on this page set it to `False` and pin `DisplayDate`, or they would show a different month every day.
+Set it to `False` to switch that off.
 :::

 ## What the drop-down shows